Pointe shoe

 Modern pointe shoes.
 The edge of the toe pad, which is inserted between the foot and toe box for cushioning, can be seen on the dancer's right foot.

 A pointe shoe (/pwæ̃t/, /pwɑːnt, pɔːɪnt/), also referred to as a ballet shoe, is a type of shoe worn by ballet dancers when performing pointe work.
 Pointe shoes were conceived in response to the desire for dancers to appear weightless and sylph-like and have evolved to enable dancers to dance en pointe (on the tips of their toes) for extended periods of time.
-They are manufactured in a variety of colors, most commonly in shades of light pink.